dswiston/pyFmRadio/README.md

 The code works with Python2.7 and following libraries
 - SciPy
 - NumPy
-- libao and pyao for audio playback
+- portaudio and pyaudio for audio playback
 - rtlsdr and pyrtlsdr for interfacing with the SDR

 **@dswiston**